Jalaswad/Before-After/README.md

 **All codes and data used in this paper are provided here for reproducibility.**

 There are two ways to access the Paleobiology Database data used in this study.
-You may either open pbdb.csv for the dataset utilized here, or if you wish to download straight from the database, you may use R and start with 01_download_pbdb_new.R to download the raw dataset used in this study with instructions on how to process and clean that data in 02_AllCalcs.html.
+You may either open the pbdb.csv file for the interval of your choice in the Pbdb-files folder to access the processed dataset utilized here, or if you wish to download straight from the database, you may use R and start with 01_download_pbdb_new.R to download the raw dataset used in this study with instructions on how to process and clean that data in 02_AllCalcs.html.

 The fossil occurrence analyes can be found and reproduced by opening 02_AllCalcs.html, which is accompanied by the source code 02_AllCalcs.qmd.
 The script for creating figures 2 and 3 are in 03_Differences-Figure3.html and 04_Stripes-Figure2.html and their accompanying .qmd files.